BRITE-REU/programming-workshops/source/workshops/01_linux_bash_scc/bash_scripting.rst

 A minimal example
 ---------------------

-Create a file named myscript.sh and copy-paste the code from the example below.
+Create a file named ``myscript.sh`` and insert the code from the example below.

 .. code-block:: sh